HebiRobotics/HEBI-ROS-DEPRECATED/example_nodes/src/Rosie_Demo/README.md

 * B4 - deploy bean bags (so they can be picked up again)
 * B5 - quit

-*Important: camera + vision calibration should be completed before attempting autonomous mode!!!*
+**Important: camera + vision calibration should be completed before attempting autonomous mode!!!**

 Camera to robot calibration should be completed each time the camera changes position/angle relative to the robot, or is added/removed from the robot (E.g., for packing).
 See below for instructions.

-Vision thresholds should be tuned for each object that is being recognized each time the lighting conditions change significantly.
+Color detection thresholds should be tuned for each object that is being recognized each time the lighting conditions change significantly.
 The current classifier is a simple image thresholding + blob detection approach; more sophisticated methods could be added if desired.
-See below for instructions.
+See above for instructions.

 ## Basic autonomous functionality